 Bear Allegory

 Mysteries themselves are okay, even fun sometimes.
 What you did, though, you evil thing, was, like I said before, take advantage of me!
 You know this thing about me, that I hate to dare even say.
 I…I… I am… deeply scared!
 There!
-I said it !
+I said it!
 I do not know this life.
 This life may not even know me.
 If it were, I am not too sure.
 So there, I said it!
 I am scared.
 But this is much besides the point.
 You hurt me, you misguided me.
 I am scared, yes.
 But naive, no. I am no longer going to listen to your destructiveness.
 To your lies.
 You have separated my sense of reality from my being.
 They worked, at first, your lies.
 I believed them.
 Wholeheartedly, I did.
 I did all of the things you told me to do.
 Thinking of them only brings about pain.
 I mustn’t remind myself.
 I mustn’t return, or else they may sweep me back.
 They may again take me by storm.

 What made you think to do such a thing?
 To infiltrate my being, to destroy, convince me even – oh this is the worst part indeed – that I needed you?
 What drew you to do it?
 What motivation energized you?
 I must ask, I truly must.
-I am perplexed.

 “No!” the voice says.
 “You must rest, you must converse.”
-The bear goes anyway, determined to find food, sights set on the grey, scaly creature.
+Mama bear goes anyway, determined to find food, sights set on the grey, scaly creature.
 Nourishment.
+“We’ve got not much left to go,” Mama bear says and she and her cub continue down the river, hopeful.

-“We’ve got not much left to go,” Mama bear continues down the stream, hopeful.
 This hope, though, soon dwindles.
 “Almost!”
 Mama cries.
 She whimpers for the first time, giving in to her exhaustion.
 Slowly, she succumbs to it.
 She gives in.
-The cub notices Mama growing weaker.
-“That voice, Mama!”
-She again whimpers, ever so faintly.
+The cub notices her Mama growing weaker and says, “That voice, Mama!”
+Mama again whimpers, ever so faintly.
 “Mama, we must,” says the cub.
 “We must listen to the voice.”
 “Must we?” says Mama.

 Though Mama is not listening, the cub does.
 “The voice, the voice,” he thinks to himself.
 He knows what must be done.
 Sticks, twigs, and pines, he begins to gather.
 Mama joins in now.
 Together, a perfect hut they form.
 Without a word, inside they go.
 Without a word, Mama’s eyes shut.
 Without a word, they rest.

 Was that you, I wonder?
 You, telling the bears, despite Mama’s initial defiance, to rest?
 Was that you, judging, and prodding, to secure Mama?
 To secure the cub?
 Tell me.
 Was that you, with alarm and love?
-Without you, what happened next, I would guess, is that the cub, upon losing Mama, would yearn for the voice.
+Without you, I would guess, is that the cub, upon losing Mama, would then yearn for the voice.
 Would attune itself to the voice.
 Is that true?
 You must tell me.
 For I must know.
 That cub must now be happy.
 At you, and at himself for listening.
 You did, after all, save his everything.
-I

 You don’t know me.
 You think you know me.
 You think.
 What’s best, you are not sure.
 You don’t plead or announce.
 You are not as strong because you are not quite certain.
 You guess, you attempt.
 If a person listens, you, then, are successful.
 It is then and only then that you are deemed strong.